Australia national rugby union team: Early years

 War hero Sir Edward "Weary" Dunlop also played for Australia before World War II.
 He played on the side that was the first to win the Bledisloe Cup.

 Post-war: 1946–1959

-The first Test to following World War Two was played at Carisbrook, Dunedin between Australia and New Zealand in 1946, which New Zealand won 31–8.
+World War Two halted all international rugby.
+The first test following the war for Australia was played at Carisbrook, Dunedin against New Zealand in 1946, which New Zealand won 31–8.
 Australia did not win on the three match tour; beaten 20–0 by New Zealand Maori, and then losing 14–10 to the All Blacks the following week.

 Australia embarked on a tour of the home nations in 1947–48.
-The successful tour fell short of an undefeated run when the Australians lost to France in their last match, in Paris.
+The successful tour fell one game short of an undefeated run when the Australians lost to France in the final match, in Paris.
 Players on the rise included Trevor Allan, Cyril Burke and Nicholas Shehadie.